 Currently, 20 closely related borrelial species are collectively referred to as B. burgdorferi sensu lato (i.e., “B. burgdorferi in the general sense”).
 The human infection Lyme borreliosis is caused primarily by three pathogenic genospecies: B. burgdorferi sensu stricto (“B. burgdorferi in the strict sense,” hereafter referred to simply as B. burgdorferi), Borrelia garinii, and Borrelia afzelii.
 B. burgdorferi is the sole cause of the infection in the United States; all three genospecies are found in Europe, and the latter two species occur in Asia.

-Strains of B. burgdorferi have been subdivided according to several typing schemes: one based on ...
+Strains of B. burgdorferi have been subdivided according to several typing schemes: one ...